blanghamm/DAT_405_Master/README.md

 # DAT_405_Master

-This genrative piece will allow some basic forms of user interaction.
+This generative piece will allow some basic forms of user interaction.

 Instructions: